phnix-dev/kenney-assets-helper/README.md

 # Kenny Assets Godot Plugin

-This is a Godot plugin designed to make using the Kenny All In One Asset Packer easier.
+This is a Godot plugin designed to make using the Kenney Game Assets All-in-1 pack easier.

+## Features

+You can:
+- Select any type of asset you need.
+(2D/3D asset, audio, ...)
+- Select any collection you need. (filtered by asset type)
+- Open the collection folder directly.
+- Show the preview of the collection.
+- Open the collection's asset folder.
+- Automatically import it into your project.

 ## Installation